MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/manage-smb-dialects.md

 Here's how to configure the minimum and maximum SMB dialects for the SMB server using Group Policy for domain joined machines.

-To configure SMB dialect minimum and maximum for the SMB server (that is, for inbound connection):
+To configure SMB dialect minimum and maximum for the SMB server:

 1. Open the **Group Policy Management Console**.
 1. Edit or create a Group Policy Object (GPO) that you want to use.